choria-legacy/marionette-collective/website/simplerpc/agents.md

 It won't actually raise exceptions or exit your action though you should do that yourself as in the example here.

-From version 0.4.3 onward there is also a *fail!* instead of just *fail* it does the same basic function but also raises exceptions.
+There is also a *fail!* instead of just *fail* it does the same basic function but also raises exceptions.
 This lets you abort processing of the agent immediately without performing your own checks on *statuscode* as above later on.

 ## Actions in external scripts
 Actions can be implemented using other programming languages as long as they support JSON.